eccomaggio/art_cats/README.md

 ## To do:

+1. add in delete function (how about: type *del* or *delete* into ISBN field; on save, this will not be saved and will be deleted from the records)
+2. add in search function: results appear as dropdown list = 3 inputs: text input -> 'go' button / 'end search' button -> dropdown list of rows returned
+3. bring convert_pymarc.py up to date

 1. DONE: add in layout hints: look for [filename].hint or failing that, any file ending .hint in the source file folder & use this (if heading count fits), else default to algorithmic layout
 2. DONE - enable changes to data
 3. DONE - enable saving changes to csv (or excel)
 4. DONE - allow .csv / .tsv as source file
 5. DONE - OK - enable adding a new record
 6. DONE - make it command line based: edit,py -f data.csv/xls -h hintfile.hint -o output.csv
-7. ?? add in field validation
+7. DONE - ?? add in field validation
 8. DONE - add in smart extras, e.g. automatically add pub date from saledate; erase isbn etc. on 'New'
 9. DONE - integrate more closely with art_cats.py
 10. DONE - add in file explorer to open a new file